How to Hold a Broker’s Open House

 Want agents and other brokers to show up?
 Give them a really great reason for them to do so, making your Open House a truly enjoyable event by offering incentives.

-Selling Sunset famously had a “Burgers and Botox” themed Broker’s Open House to entice agents to attend, but you don’t need to be that extreme.
-Incentives can be anything.
-Great food from a local restaurant or getting a really nice, catered snack spread is always a popular option.
-You can also do drawings and giveaways for a chance to win a prize.
+For example Selling Sunset famously had a “Burgers and Botox” themed Broker’s Open House to entice agents to attend, but you don’t need to be that extreme.
+Agents are always looking for great content so a photo booth or Instagram-friendly backdrop like a step-and-repeat is also a good idea.

-If you want to the Broker’s Open House to function more like a real estate networking event (and you have a property that’s nice enough to draw a crowd) provide drinks and consider the Open House music that’ll set the mood for mingling.
+If you want to the Broker’s Open House to function more like a real estate networking event (and you have a property that’s nice enough to draw a crowd) provide light drinks and snacks and consider the Open House music that’ll set the mood for mingling.

 Promote on Social Media